covid-19-impact-lab/sid/README.rst

 Installation
 ------------

-sid will soon become available as a conda package.
-To install sid, type
+sid will soon become available as a conda package and will be installed with

 .. code-block:: bash

     $ conda install -c covid-19-impact-lab sid

+For now, clone the repository and install the package with pip or conda.

 .. end-installation